github/docs/content/get-started/quickstart/hello-world.md

 Branches accomplish similar goals in {% data variables.product.product_name %} repositories.

-Here at {% data variables.product.product_name %}, our developers, writers, and designers use branches for keeping bug fixes and feature work separate from our `main` (production) branch.
-When a change is ready, they merge their branch into `main`.
+Here at {% data variables.product.product_name %}, our developers, writers, and designers use branches for keeping bug fixes and feature work separate from our `master` (production) branch.
+When a change is ready, they merge their branch into `master`.

 ### Create a branch

 1. Click the **Code** tab of your `hello-world` repository.
-2. Click the drop down at the top of the file list that says **main**.
+2. Click the drop down at the top of the file list that says **master**.
    ![Branch menu](/assets/images/help/branch/branch-selection-dropdown.png)
 4. Type a branch name, `readme-edits`, into the text box.
-5. Click **Create branch: readme-edits from main**.
+5. Click **Create branch: readme-edits from master**.

 ![Branch menu](/assets/images/help/repository/new-branch.png)

-Now you have two branches, `main` and `readme-edits`.
+Now you have two branches, `master` and `readme-edits`.
 Right now, they look exactly the same.
 Next you'll add changes to the new branch.

 ## Making and committing changes

-When you created a new branch in the previous step, {% data variables.product.product_name %} brought you to the code page for your new `readme-edits` branch, which is a copy of `main`.
+When you created a new branch in the previous step, {% data variables.product.product_name %} brought you to the code page for your new `readme-edits` branch, which is a copy of `master`.

 You can make and save changes to the files in your repository.
 On {% data variables.product.product_name %}, saved changes are called commits.
 Each commit has an associated commit message, which is a description explaining why a particular change was made.
 Commit messages capture the history of your changes so that other contributors can understand what you’ve done and why.